 Her PhD thesis analysed the changing role of organised producer groups in crisis-responsive policymaking across four peripheral Eurozone countries during the Great Recession.
 She has also cultivated a parallel research agenda on the impact of digitalisation and of the platform/gig economy on labour relations.
 Arianna has published her work in various international peer-reviewed journals such as Socio-Economic Review, Work, Employment and Society, and Transfer, and has co-authored several book chapters and op-eds.

-In my free time, I like to write and comment on current affairs and all labour-related issues - in the UK, Italy and beyond.
+In her free time, she likes to write and comment on current affairs and all labour-related issues - in the UK, Italy and beyond.

-My first line of current research focuses broadly on the politics of labour market regulation and employment relations.
-I am interested in the political processes which underpin change and reproduction of labour market, industrial relations and welfare state institutions, and in the role of trade unions and employers' organisations as political and policy-making actors.
-I also have a specific interest in the political economy of Southern European countries and in the politics of European integration.
+Her first line of current research focuses on the comparative political economy of labour market regulation and employment relations.
+She is interested in the political processes which underpin change and reproduction of labour market, industrial relations and welfare state institutions, and in the role of trade unions and employers' organisations as political and policy-making actors.
+She also has a specific interest in the political economy of Southern European countries and in the politics of European integration.

-My second line of research focuses broadly on the impacts of digitalisation and automation on work, employment relations and on labour market and welfare institutions, especially in relation to the emergence of the so-called 'platform' or 'gig economy'.
-I am interested in investigating the emerging forms of labour organising and mobilisation of precarious workers in the gig economy, and in analysing the responses of trade unions, established industrial relations institutions and policy-makers to these phenomena.
+Her second line of research focuses broadly on the impacts of digitalisation and automation on work, employment relations and on labour market and welfare institutions, especially in relation to the emergence of the so-called 'platform' or 'gig economy'.
+She is interested in investigating the emerging forms of labour organising and mobilisation of precarious workers in the gig economy, and in analysing the responses of trade unions, established industrial relations institutions and policy-makers to these phenomena.